Milton, located in Southern Ontario, is one of Canada’s fastest growing communities.

 seeking an active yet urban lifestyle.

 As more people are moving out to Toronto’s suburbs, housing prices are beginning to rise.
 Milton saw a sharp increase in house prices over the last year, which is set to continue as more people move to the city.
-The median price for a home in Milton is around $647,000.

 Milton has a number of public elementary and secondary schools, including Catholic schools and several private institutions, as well as a school for the deaf.
 E.W.
 Foster PS in Timberlea has been ranked as one of Milton’s best public schools, and it’s also well known for its French immersion program.
 Escarpment View public school is also ranked very highly, along with Anne J MacArthur public school and Chris Hadfield school, which is located between the 401 and GO station, so a convenient location for those who commute to work.
 Milton is currently engaged in a project called the Milton Education Village, with a goal to bring post-secondary education and a university campus to the city.